bitwarden/help/_articles/directory-connector/onelogin-directory.md

    The available fields in this section will change according to your selected Type.
 4. Enter the **Client ID** and **Client Secret** [obtained from OneLogin](#create-api-credentials).
 5. From the **Region** dropdown, select your region.
-6. In the **Account** section, select Organization to connect to your directory from the dropdown.

 ## Configure Sync Options